Noah Curtis House

-The Noah Curtis House is a historic house located at 313 Franklin Street in Quincy, Massachusetts.
+The Noah Curtis House is a historic house at 313 Franklin Street in Quincy, Massachusetts.

 Description and history

 The 1 1/2-story Federal period Cape style house, built in 1795 by Noah Curtis, is the oldest Cape-style house in South Quincy.
-Noah Curtis was an early local pioneer in the manufacture of boots and shoes, which became one of Quincy's major industries.
+Noah Curtis was an early local pioneer in manufacturing boots and shoes, which became one of Quincy's major industries.

 The house is five bays wide, with a center entrance and a centrally-placed chimney.
-The entry is sheltered by a later portico, and there are additions to the right side and rear.
+A later portico shelters the entry, adding the right side and rear.

 The house was listed on the National Register of Historic Places on September 20, 1989.